lstamaria/lstamaria.github.io/_posts/2019-03-16-how-to-start-postgis.md

 To do this, we follow the guidelines step-by-step lifted from Geospatial Analysis class under Prof. Ed David.
 The following steps are:

-1. Create a directory where PostgreSQL would store its data files
+Step 1.
+Create a directory where PostgreSQL would store its data files

 ```
 export POSTGIS_DIR='/any/directory/you/like'